-The five-day program runs in conjunction with the AACR Annual Meeting, which provides participants with an opportunity to attend numerous scientific sessions, present a poster, and network with leading cancer researchers.
+The Annual Meeting Scientist↔Survivor Program® provides participants with the opportunity to attend numerous scientific sessions, present a poster, and network with leading cancer researchers.
 Participants are accepted through a competitive application process.
-Visit poster section ADV01 to learn how SSP advocates are supporting the cancer community.

 Special Topic Tracks